MaynardRT/twitold/README.md

 ## ✅ Features
 - Twitter copy of old style character limitation of post.
+- Toggle button for light and dark mode.
+- Modal for the post message.
+- Blurring effect when the post is clicked.

 ## </> Authors
 - [@MaynardRT](https://github.com/MaynardRT) - Developer